MicrosoftDocs/windows-dev-docs/terminal/index.md

 ## Custom key bindings

 There are a variety of custom key combinations you can use in the Windows Terminal to have it feel more natural to you.
+If you don't like a particular keyboard shortcut, you can change it to whatever you prefer.

+For example, the default shortcut keybinding to copy text from the command line is "ctrl+shift+c".
+You can change this to "ctrl+1" or whatever you prefer.
+To open a new tab, the default shortcut is "ctrl+t", but maybe you want to change this to "ctrl+2".
+The default shortcut to flip between the tabs you have open is "ctrl+tab", this could be changed to "ctrl+-" and used to create a new tab instead.

 You can learn about customizing your key bindings on the [Key bindings page](./customize-settings/key-bindings.md).

 ## Unicode and UTF-8 character support